tjanczuk/tomasz.janczuk.org/_posts/2018-04-05-build-your-own-twitter-scheduler.md

 <img src="/assets/post_images/2018-04-05/2.png" class="tj-img-diagram-100" alt="Status">

-The *schedule* element shows the JSON representationo of your YAML tweeting schedule, or an error if the YAML could not be parsed.
+The *schedule* element shows the JSON representation of your YAML tweeting schedule, or an error if the YAML could not be parsed.
 The *plan* element specifies the Tweets that would be sent if the CRON job were to run *now*.

 The last part of the status specifies the 20 most recently sent tweets: